Mentor interns assist the mentor staff at Wheatstone summer camps.

 - Experience leading, instructing, or working with young adult students

-This is an unpaid internship that includes room and board.
-Wheatstone Ministries covers all conference-related costs on behalf of its interns.
+This is an unpaid residential internship that includes room and board.
+Wheatstone Ministries covers all camp-related costs on behalf of its interns.